Museo de Arte de Querétaro

 Templo de Santa Clara

 The 17th-century Templo de Santa Clara has an extraordinarily ornate baroque interior.
-Though masses are held frequently so you'll have...
+Masses are held frequently so you'll have to...

 Tikua specializes in Southeastern Mexican cuisine and the dishes – from the xi'i, a mushroom salad, to the Oaxacan chorizo recipes –...

 Allende Sur 14 · interesting places nearby

 Museo de Arte de Querétaro information

 Querétaro's art museum, located adjacent to the Templo de San Agustín, occupies a splendid baroque monastery built between 1731 and 1748.
 It's worth visiting to see the building alone: angels, gargoyles, statues and other ornamental details abound, particularly around the stunning courtyard.

 The ground-floor display of 16th- and 17th-century European paintings traces influences from Flemish to Spanish to Mexican art.
 Here, too, you'll find 19th- and 20th-century Mexican paintings.
 The top floor has works from 16th-century Mannerism to 18th-century baroque.